-Title: Vocational Education and Training in Bosnia and Herzegovina
+Title: Technical Vocational Education and Training (TVET)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Swiss Agency for Development and Cooperation SDC

 Country: Bosnia and Herzegovina

-Overall term: 2017 to 2022
+Overall term: 2017 to 2023

-The project has realised six new or reformed pilot programmes for introducing dual TVET at five schools (three in the Federation of Bosnia and Herzegovina and two in Republika Srpska).
+It implemented six new or reformed pilot dual vocational education and training programmes at five schools (three in the Federation of Bosnia and Herzegovina and two in Republika Srpska).

 As a result of the development of occupational standards for three professions in the wood and metal processing sector together with the private sector representatives and based on the resulting curricula, labour market needs can be found for the first time in a well-structured and current manner in TVET learning outcomes.